🕒 Article read time: 2 minutes

 Cut diesel duty to protect UK economy, Logistics UK urges government

 Crude oil was trading at its highest level for 14 years on 8 March 2022.
-The cost of crude oil has risen by 12% since the start of the Ukrainian conflict, and 41% since the start of the year, and the price of diesel is 24% higher at the forecourt year on year.
+The cost of Brent Crude Oil has risen by 27% since the beginning of the year, and the cost of a litre of diesel at the pump has risen by 7% in a week.
 Logistics UK estimates that just one penny increase in duty adds around £470 per year to the cost of running one truck.

 The Logistics UK policy team met with officials at HM Treasury this week to discuss the fuel price crisis, outlining the logistics sector’s strong concerns about its impact on the industry.

 Logistics UK has prepared a briefing on fuel costs and supply based on the latest publicly available information.

 Registration is open for the Innovation & Technology in Transport show (11-12 May 2022), which will incorporate Logistics UK’s two-day Future Logistics Conference.
 A breathtaking showcase of high-tech products, ITT Hub brings together the latest innovation and technology for truck, van, last mile and autonomous vehicle fleets.
 The conference will include a keynote speech by Dr Maggie Aderin-Pocock MBE and will feature an unrivalled line up of thought leaders, who will be debating issues including autonomous vehicles, alternative fuels, last-mile deliveries and decarbonisation.
 Tickets to the event are free.

 Logistics – an industry navigating a changing landscape